royhadad/royhadad/README.md

 I'm Roy, a TypeScript & Kubernetes enthusiast, from Israel.

-I ❤️ exploring new technologies and deliver value to my users
+I ❤️ exploring new technologies and delivering value to my users

 Core developer of the popular open source project [Datree](https://github.com/datreeio/datree) ☸️